 - 9.24 The Welborne site is situated between two rivers, the Meon and the Wallington, and generally slopes down towards the south.
 The site is not at risk of fluvial flooding, although there is a risk that if left unmitigated, the development could increase the risk of flooding downstream.
 Additionally, flooding from surface water run-off could potentially also be an issue.
 The majority of the site is underlain by permeable chalk, however the southern part of the site is underlain by impermeable clay which means that allowance for on-site water storage needs to be made in this part of the site. - 9.25 Welborne will include a Sustainable Drainage System (SuDS) to ensure that surface water run-off from the development will not increase the risk of flooding, either on site or elsewhere.
 In addition, SuDS can offer opportunities to reduce pollution, improve water quality and enhance biodiversity, recreation and amenity. - 9.26 A SuDS Strategy should be prepared and submitted with the outline planning application, demonstrating how surface water arising from the development will be managed within the site, with a minimum requirement for no net increase in run-off rates and volumes.
-The SuDS system must follow the SuDS management train and be designed to control run-off and prevent flooding of property across a range of events up to and including the 1% (1 in 100 year) probability event, with a 30% allowance for climate change.
-At outline planning application stage, information on the type, location and scale of the SuDS features required to achieve the above will be required, supported by appropriate evidence.
-Planning applications for each phase will need to be supported by a detailed SuDS Strategy for that phase. - 9.27 In line with the SuDS management train, surface water should be managed as far as possible at source so SuDS features may be distributed throughout the site.
-The location of larger 'site control' features such as ponds should give consideration to existing drainage issues so that they are effective during storm events.
-If evidence indicates that it is in line with the SuDS management train, ponds could be located in the south of the site (immediately north of the M27) which would contribute to the 'meadows' character area and help to improve biodiversity and provide good quality spaces for residents and businesses located in the 'meadows'. - 9.28 All SuDS features should be designed to have gently sloping, natural sides which can be left open and do not pose a hazard or require additional protection measures to be installed.
-Where smaller SuDS features are proposed, these should be designed in a way so that they integrate into streets and spaces and become an attractive feature of the urban environment.
-Any existing drainage channels or watercourses on-site should be incorporated in to the SuDS scheme where possible, as these will form important existing natural flood management features on the site.
-The SuDS will need to be designed to meet the relevant standards for approval by the SuDS Approval Body.
+The SuDS system must follow the SuDS management train139 and be designed to control run-off and prevent flooding of property across a range of events up to and including the 1% (1 in 100 year) probability event, with a 30% allowance for climate change.140 At outline planning application stage, information on the type, location and scale of the SuDS features required to achieve the above will be required, supported by appropriate evidence.
+Planning applications for each phase will need to be supported by a detailed SuDS Strategy for that phase.